 A grinding sound coming from your cooling system is most likely a sign of an air handler issue.
 The air handler is the component of your AC responsible for circulating air throughout the home.
 Moving that much air generates a good deal of friction, therefore the air handler motor contains lubricated bearings to help it run more smoothly.

 However, these bearings wear down over time.
-This causes the friction on the system to increase, until you hear the sound of metal on metal—grinding.
+This causes the friction on the system to increase, until you hear the sounds of metal-on-metal grinding.
 If you do hear a grinding sound coming from your air conditioner, reach out to our professionals for repairs ASAP.

 An untreated leak will deplete your system’s refrigerant supply, causing a significant decline in output.
 Eventually, your air conditioner will stop working altogether—this is a serious issue that should not be ignored.